-MPO staff seek to create a pedestrian level-of-service index for the MPO region and an interactive tool that would be nested in the applications section of the Boston Region MPO's website that could analyze the pedestrian facilities in the region.
-The pedestrian level-of-service index might consist of information collected from intersection surveys and pedestrian counts, among other possible sources.
+In this project, MPO staff will formulate a plan for developing and implementing a pedestrian level of service index.
+This index might consist of information collected from intersection surveys and pedestrian counts, among other possible sources.
 This information could help transportation planners and government officials make decisions about pedestrian programs, including prioritizing projects and allocating funding.

-Before the index can be created, MPO staff must formulate a plan for developing and implementing the index.
 MPO staff would analyze the potential structure and needs of a pedestrian level of service index for the region and would produce a white paper of the results.
 The steps for formulating a plan include:

-- 1. Researching criteria that already exist, such as criteria in the 2010 Highway Capacity Manual (a publication of the Transportation Research Board) and criteria that other entities have applied to specific projects. - 2.
-Interviewing local and state entities to determine what data are already available or could be readily obtained. - 3.
-Developing a plan to aggregate any data that can be obtained, and refining data collection processes that would be beneficial. - 4.
-Determining what criteria are best for evaluating pedestrian facilities in the Boston Region MPO area.
+1. Researching criteria that already exist, such as criteria in the 2010 Highway Capacity Manual (a publication of the Transportation Research Board) and criteria that other entities have applied to specific projects.

+2. Interviewing local and state entities to determine what data are already available or could be readily obtained.

+3. Developing a plan to aggregate any data that can be obtained, and refining data collection processes that would be beneficial.

+4. Determining what criteria are best for evaluating pedestrian facilities in the Boston Region MPO area.